Mad, Mad, Madeira World

 Madeira Terrantez 1988

 Whoopsies forgot to take a picture of the bottle at the tasting so yay handy booklets I took notes in to the rescue.
 Thirty-one years in French oak!
 Almost vanilla paste, vanilla flower and candied white currant nose.
 Coffee, caramelized nuts, candied orange peel, and fresh lemon rind on the palate with cutting acid.
 All this courses through the finish but with toast.
-Gimme some more. — 4 months ago
+Gimme some more. — a year ago

 Severn, Bob and 6 others liked this